ABOUT MACCS

 • Radionuclide list: The limit to the number of radionuclides defined in MACCS has been changed from 150 to 999.

-Additionally, the MACCS Code Suite will be undergoing a modernization effort in the next several years to update the underlying programming languages as well as expanding capabilities to consider new reactor designs.
+Additionally, MACCS will undergo a modernization effort in the next several years to update the underlying programming language as well as expanding capabilities.

 MACCS DATA FLOW